yeti0904/noro/README.md

 - konsole on Linux - works
 - mlterm on Linux - works, but cursor invisible
 - xterm on Linux - works, but some characters are broken
+- xterm on FreeBSD - works
 - yterm on Linux - doesn't work at all

+## Feature plans
+- A good text editor
+- A file manager
+- A music player (maybe)
+- An IRC client (maybe?
+IRC isn't really used much)
+- Extendable - loading plugins written in C (maybe) or D